 Conclusion

 Catching a mouse in your home is a win!
 There is no doubt about that.
 Some folks like to ensure the mouse is dead upon capture, but others take a more humane approach to catching mice.
-If you are a more humane person, then the tips on this page will help you to dispose of a live mouse in the correct way.
+If you are a more humane person, then the tips on this page will help you dispose of a live mouse correctly.

 That way, you can be totally sure that mice will not return.